 Advent Financial Calendar Box Day 6

-That’s a really crappy thing to find in an Advent Calendar, but if you plan on overspending at Christmas (no one does, but it happens) and think you can simply let it slide because you have a “low-interest” credit card, think again.
+That’s a really crappy thing to find in an Advent Calendar, but if you plan on overspending at Christmas (no one does, but it happens) and think you can let it slide because you have a “low-interest” credit card, think again.
 Once you start a rotating debt strategy resolving it is never easy.

 Advent and Christmas are for celebrating life and enjoying family and friends, not for putting yourself into debt or worse.
 Money may not buy happiness but Debt sure doesn’t either.